Fred Wright (cartoonist): Early life

 Wright was born on June 24, 1907, in Derby, England.
 With his family, Wright immigrated to America during childhood.
 Wright learned to draw from his grandfather, an amateur artist who worked as a striper in automobile factories.
 As a teenager, Wright played saxophone professionally in clip joints and resorts; in the late 1920s, Wright attended classes at the New York Art Students League (NYASL).
 According to Paul Buhle in Encyclopedia of the American Left, the Great Depression "truly radicalized" Wright.
 On ships, where he worked as a musician, Wright met National Maritime Union (NMU) organizers.

 Cartoonist

 Wright's first published cartoon appeared in The Pilot, a publication owned by the NMU, in 1939.

 Artistically, Buhle stated Wright's work "heralded the abandonment of the symbolic proletarian muscular giant in favor of a more workaday Joe (or Jane) fighting back against inflation, automation, and employer attacks," while his "Art Young-type philosophical approach to the difficulties of modern existence transcended socialist and class clichés without ... losing ... basic points of unfairness and exploitation."
 In 1989, John Nichols of The Blade described Wright as the "father of modern labor cartooning".
 Buhle categorized Wright as the second-most widely published labor cartoonist after Young.

 Later life

-Wright died of cancer on December 29, 1984, while in creation of a cartoon history on the Industrial Revolution.
+Wright died of cancer on December 29, 1984, while creation a cartoon history of the Industrial Revolution.